Timothy102/ML-GasFee/README.md

 ## High-level Overview

-The app utilizes a recurrent neural network (RNN) - a machine learning model that takes into account data weekly Ethereum gas fee prices reports, collects them, frames then, learns upon them and serves them into production.
+The app utilizes a recurrent neural network (RNN) - a machine learning model that takes into account data weekly Ethereum gas fee prices reports, collects them, frames them, learns upon them and serves them into production.

 ## How to use it